Iza-H/Different_examples/README.md

 Application allows to create new div figure, define its size, color and radius and save it in the gallary.
 It's also possible to remove elements from the gallery and make a search of elements.
 Application is enhanced in has some sort of animations.

+(film div_gallery.mov in full quality is to be found inside div_gallery folder)

 Used technologies: